keepcosmos/beanmother/README.md

     - <<: *book
 ```

 [YAML format](http://yaml.org/spec/1.1/) is very easy to read and write.
 It is expressive and extensible.
-You can use scripts provided by Beanmother to create multiple types of random data and global sequentail numbers.
+You can use scripts provided by Beanmother to create multiple types of random data and global sequential numbers.

 ```java